backupbrew/switchbrew/SMC.md

 Takes a session kek created with [\#GenerateAesKek](#GenerateAesKek "wikilink"), and a wrapped AES key.

-The session kek must have been created with CryptoUsecase\_AesCtr.
+The session kek must have been created with CryptoUsecase\_Aes.

-### DecryptAesCtr
+### DecryptAes

-Encrypts/decrypts using AesCtr.
+Encrypts/decrypts using Aes (CTR, CBC-Encrypt, CBC-Decrypt).

 Key must be set prior using one of the [\#LoadAesKey](#LoadAesKey "wikilink"),